linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Personalization Settings
-You can adjust the transparency of Launcher (in mini mode) and Dock, and also set theme, accent color, font, window effect, change the appearance of the desktop and windows to your favorite style.
+You can adjust the transparency of Launcher (in mini mode) and Dock, and also set theme, accent color, font, and transparency.

 ![0|personalise](jpg/personalise.png)